 What are the hours of operation?

-The hospital is open to receive patients from 5 pm to 8 am M-F, and all day on weekends and holidays.
+The hospital is open to receive patients after-hours and on weekends and holidays.

 What types of payment are accepted at the PETS Emergency clinic?